GregLuoDev/nearley-parser-greg/README.md

 The app has been deployed to Vercel.
 Please visit it at  https://nearley-parser-greg.vercel.app/

 ## Instructions:
-This project is implemented with Next.js v15, Typescript, TailwindCss, Nearley, Moo and Jest.
+This project is implemented with Next.js v15, Typescript, TailwindCss, Nearley, Moo, D3 and Jest.

 - install dependencies:   npm i
 - run the app locally:    npm run dev